 When we realize that the Torah should still be a central part of our walk, this often coincides with our realization of the importance of YHWH’s Feast days.
-For many of us, we struggle with letting go of our old traditions and celebrations and transitioning to keeping the feast of YHWH found in Leviticus 23.
 For more in-depth information on each Feast, please refer to that Feast Day’s resource which is linked below.

 There are seven feasts grouped in two sets, the Spring Feasts and the Fall Feast, based on the Northern Hemisphere.
-The Feast all have prophetic significance, unlike the holidays that many claim as religious observances today.
-The four Spring Feast have all been fulfilled.
-The Fall Feast have not.
-There are varying ideas about what the prophetic significance of the Fall Feast will be, but the important thing is that we keep the Feast as best we can.
+The Feast all have prophetic significance.
+There are varying ideas about what the prophetic significance of the Fall Feast will be, but the important thing is that we acknowledge the Feast as best we can.